 Our school's arrangements for consulting with, listening and responding to parents are clearly stated: families are encouraged to communicate directly with school staff in person at the beginning or end of the day, via messages sent on Class Dojo, telephone or email.
-Parents are also invited to make an appointment to speak with staff in school or request a telephone.
-Weekly drop-in sessions with the Head Teacher, Deputy Head Teacher, Inclusion Manager and the Pastoral Manager are also offered.
+Parents are also invited to make an appointment to speak with staff in school or request a telephone call.

+Weekly drop-in sessions with the Head Teacher, Deputy Head Teacher, Assistant Head Teacher and SEND/Inclusion Lead and the Pastoral Manager are also offered.